 SNOL History

-Since forming we have canvassed more than 10000 doors in Springfield and educated over 7000 residents about how to stay in their homes and join the collective struggle against the banks.
+Since forming we have canvassed more than 15,000 doors in Springfield and educated over 10,000 Western Mass residents about how to stay in their homes and join the collective struggle against the banks and Landlords.
 As our membership has grown, the initial community coalition has given way to a member-led leadership structure to develop, guide and carry out the future campaigns of the organization.
 In our short history we have:

 • Cultivated Leadership from among our membership base.
 Our SNOL Leadership Committee has 12 members that plan campaign strategy development and are developing a plan for the long-term organizational structure of SNOL.